Kentucky vs. Missouri Predictions, College Basketball BetMGM Promo Codes, & Picks - January 9

 - Computer Predicted Total: 156.3

-Kentucky has compiled a 9-4-0 record against the spread this season, while Missouri is 5-8-0.
-In terms of hitting the over, games involving the Wildcats are 10-3-0 and the Tigers are 4-9-0.
-Kentucky has a 7-3 record against the spread while going 9-1 overall in the last 10 contests.
-Missouri has gone 5-5 against the spread and 6-4 overall in its last 10 games.
+Kentucky is 9-4-0 against the spread this season compared to Missouri's 5-8-0 ATS record.
+A total of 10 out of the Wildcats' games this season have gone over the point total, and four of the Tigers' games have gone over.
+Over the last 10 games, Kentucky has a 7-3 record against the spread while going 9-1 overall.
+Missouri has gone 5-5 against the spread and 6-4 overall in its last 10 matches.

 Bet on this or any college basketball matchup at BetMGM